Ficool

 Even I barely recognise myself at this table.

-My brain swelters, every watered-down remark feeding fuel to the manic delirium.
+My brain swelters, every watered-down remark feeds fuel to the manic delirium further.

 My skull throbs as the corrugated walls of sanity deform, tipping my lid over its edge.
 The roof ruptures, forcing me inward.

-I fall, suffocating, a smoldering chunk at the bottom of the pot, drifting beneath the infernal frenzy.
+I fall, suffocating, a smoldering chunk at the bottom of this cranium pot, drifting beneath the infernal frenzy.

-My heart sputters.
-My self melts away slowly, already discarded.
+My focus sputters.
+My self melts away to discarded sludge.

-I seep silently between sunken rubble—quiet, unnoticed, dissolving like a boiled frog in charred soup.
+I seep silently between sunken cracks, quiet, unnoticed, dissolving like a boiled frog in charred soup.

 "Hey, hey—don't cry."
-A poke at my cheek digs into fatty blubber; absorbing my greasy tears, savoring the gentle melancholy of my leakage.
+A poke at my cheek digs into fatty blubber; smudging away my greasy tears, he appears to savor their salted melancholy.

 "Unfortunate… is he too broken for that?"
 A low whisper lingers beneath the empty silence.